 The focus of the economic development program is to improve the quality of life in west central Minnesota by helping communities develop plans for where they would like to see themselves in the future and by promoting community/economic development through the creation, retention and improvement of high quality jobs.
 The Business and Economic Development Director connects communities to various state and federal community development programs and resources.
 In addition, the Director develops and maintains networks with economic development professionals and local elected officials.

-For more information on WCI's Economic Development Program, email Greg Wagner, business and economic development director.
+For more information on WCI's Economic Development Program, email Greg Wagner, director of business and economic development.